P-p-H-d/mlib/README.md

 * one to handle the shared pointer itself (ie. the copy method creates a new owner of the same shared data),
 * one to handle the data behind the shared pointer (ie. the copy method create a new shared data)

-There are designed to work with buffers created with policy `BUFFER_PUSH_INIT_POP_MOVE` so that we can send a shared pointer across multiple threads, and destroying the object only when all threads have terminated their job.

 Two level of API are created:

 * the public one, created by `_DECL` generation macro to be used by everyone,